ifindev/salary-conversion-endpoint/README.md

 ## Salary Conversion Endpoint

-Salary conversion endpoint a simple REST API provider built using Express JS.
+Salary conversion endpoint is a simple REST API provider built using Express JS.
 It only provides one endpoint for GET request, which is `user/:id`.
 This endpoint is created for the following requirements:

 - It can fetch data from http://jsonplaceholder.typicode.com/users
 - It can join the fetched data with salary data from JSON file by using id